 Hi, hello!
 Hear me out when I say: Do not let age become a factor.
 I repeat, do NOT let age become a factor!

 30 and single is perfectly fine and is completely and one hundred percent your decision.
-It’s your life and you are the only one who has the power to decide when, how and to whom you have to get married to.
+It’s your life and you are the only one who has the power to decide when, how and to with whom you have to find the ' right time to get married '.
 If you’re focusing on growing yourself, succeeding in life and actually doing something incredible with your life, you go ahead and keep doing that.
 All my good thoughts and hugs coming your way!
 Oh and, if nobody told you already, you’re amazing for being so brave and taking a stand for yourself.
 So very proud of you!

 But our mighty society is Regina George from Mean girls and is going to try making your life miserable with all the comments, taunts, and what-not.
 But you have to remember that it can only affect you if you let it.
 And please, don’t let it.